py5coding/py5book/content/importing_py5_code.md

 If you are writing code for yourself, do whatever works best for you.
-However, if you plan to distribute this *helper_functions.py* code to others, you should be aware that this code will only work correctly for users who are also programming in Module Mode.
+However, if you plan to distribute this *helper_functions.py* code to others, you should be aware that it will only work correctly for users who are also programming in Module Mode.
 It can't work for py5 users programming in Class Mode.
-Imported Mode users will experience difficulties with the dynamic variables like `mouse_x` and `mouse_y`.
+Imported Mode users will experience difficulties with dynamic variables like `mouse_x` and `mouse_y`.

 You should not assume that other py5 users will want to use the same py5 Mode that you use.

 A more universal approach is to modify this code slightly so that it can be imported by any py5 user, regardless of which py5 Mode they are using: